dognotdog/smol_servo/README.md

  - (7) VBUS pad on J4 and OR pad on J5 connector have no thermals for hand-soldering
  - (8) SPI hardware is incapable of doing word-wise NSS triggering, thus the whole logic dance with U2 may not be necessary, as we can just do software SS from GPIO
  - (9) 10K pullup might be required for DRV8323 on MISO line
+ - (10) VREF pin of DRV8323 not connected to 3V3
+ - (11) VREF pin of STM32G4 not connected to 3V3

+### Status

+ - USB CDC output works
+ - SPI to both AD5047D and DRV8323 work after fixing bug (9)
+ - all power transistors are switched under a no load condition, with DRV8323 in 3xPWM mode